avanig1834/IPP-Net-Parsing/README.md

 # IPP-Net_Parsing
-**Integrating Human Parsing and Pose Network for Human Action Recognition is a Human Activity Recognition Project that that combines two varied approaches for activity identification and analysis.**
+**Integrating Human Parsing and Pose Network for Human Action Recognition is a Human Activity Recognition Project that that combines two varied approaches for activity identification and analysis.
+It involves Human Parsing, branch of Semantic Segmentation and Human Pose Estimation.**
-# Prerequisites
-You can install necessary dependencies by running ```pip install -r requirements.txt```  <br />
-Then, you need to install torchlight by running ```pip install -e torchlight```  <br />

 # Data Preparation
 ## Download datasets: